montycheese/sub-account-starter-template/README.md

 ## Getting Started

 First, create a `.env` file at the project root and set the `NEXT_PUBLIC_PAYMASTER_URL` environment variable.
-Follow the instructions [here](https://docs.cdp.coinbase.com/paymaster/docs/paymaster-bundler-qs-ui) to create a paymaster and get the URL.
+Sign up or log into Coinbase Developer Platform [here](https://www.coinbase.com/developer-platform/products/paymaster) to create a paymaster and get the URL.
 Look at the .env.template file for the format.

 ```bash
 NEXT_PUBLIC_PAYMASTER_URL=